Program of Assertive Community Treatment

 PACT supports clients age 18 and older with:

-- Significant difficulty completing daily tasks necessary for living independently in the community
+- Significant difficulty completing daily tasks and living independently in the community

 - Continuous high-service needs leading to frequent hospitalizations and incarcerations